CCPCookies/resourcesPublic/doc/source/index.rst

-carbon-resources Documentation
+resources Documentation
 ==============================

-*carbon-resources* provides a suite of tools to manage/manipulate and deliver resources for Carbon titles.
+*resources* provides a suite of tools to manage/manipulate and deliver resources for Carbon titles.

 See :doc:`installation` section for further installation information.